rpc01/fcast/README.md

 # fcasts

-script to downlad ts from FRED and forecast next month GDP, CPI, Employment and Unemployment. fcast.Rmd contains a markdown file to run the script and generate a pdf/html
+script to downlad JSON anc create ts from FRED and forecast next month GDP, CPI, Employment and Unemployment.

+reports\fredcast.Rmd contains a markdown file to run the script and generate the output in a a pdf/html